sixeight7/VController_v3/README.md

 * TC Electronics G-Major

 # General MIDI
-The V-Controller is also able to send MIDI PC, CC and Note on/off messages to control any device that is able to receive these messages.
+The V-Controller and VC-mini are also able to send MIDI PC, CC and Note on/off messages to control any device that is able to receive these messages.

 # Programmability
-The V-Controller supports up to 200 user pages, where a total of almost 3000 commands can be programmed.
+The V-Controller and VC-mini support up to 200 user pages, where a total of almost 3000 commands can be programmed.
 Any button can execute up to 50 commands.

 # Connectivity of the V-Controller
 * There are two MIDI in/out conenctors and MIDI 2 doubles as an RRC2 connection for the VG-99.